eliot-akira/microcity/notes.md

 # Notes

 ## Improve

 - Correctly redraw canvas on zoom in beyond 1
+- Prevent park tool from building over trees
 - More efficient DOM queries - For example, reduce repeated calls of `$('.selected')`, `$(this.canvasID)`
 - x Screenshot too big by zoomRatio

 ## Develop features

-- Generate new city
+- Overviews
-- Export/import city
+- Better navigation
-- [x] Control panel with tool icons
+  - Macintosh-style scroll bar for map
   - Mouse and touch drag to move around the map
-- Macintosh-style scroll bar for map
-- Overviews
 - Sounds
+- [x] Generate new city
+- [x] Export/import city
+- [x] Control panel with tool icons

 ## Tools